dhutapratama/docs/session.md

 <a name="the-global-session-helper"></a>
 #### The Global Session Helper

-You may also use the global `session` PHP function to retrieve and store data in the session.
+You may also use the global `session` GO function to retrieve and store data in the session.
 When the `session` helper is called with a single, string argument, it will return the value of that session key.
 When the helper is called with an array of key / value pairs, those values will be stored in the session:

     Route::get('/home', function () {
         // Retrieve a piece of data from the session...